 Starling Bills Manager

-Not to be outdone, Starling introduced its version of pots called Bills Manager.
+Not to be outdone, Starling introduced its version of pots called spaces.
+In which you can find the Bills Manager.
 This actually goes one step further than Monzo’s pots by allowing you to pick a difference space (as Starling calls it) to pay individual bills from.

 This is a useful feature allowing you to keep things like subscriptions separate from household expenses.

-Starling notifies you when a direct debit is due, and if you don’t have sufficient funds in that space it will let you know, so that you can make the transfer.
+Starling notifies you the day before a direct debit is due, and if you don’t have sufficient funds in that space it will let you know, so that you can make the transfer to the correct space.